Osteoarthritis: how health cover can help

 Osteoarthritis can significantly affect the weight bearing joints of the legs, so doing regular exercise to keep the large muscles of the legs strong and flexible is essential.
 Increasing general physical activity levels is important too.
 But remember to check with a health professional that the type of exercise you’re doing isn’t aggravating your symptoms.

-Clinical Pilates–a type of exercise that focuses on posture, core stability, balance, control, strength, flexibility, and breathing–can be ideal for people with osteoarthritis.
+Clinical Pilates – a type of exercise that focuses on posture, core stability, balance, control, strength, flexibility, and breathing – can be ideal for people with osteoarthritis.
 These sessions are led by fully qualified physiotherapists who often provide individual treatment programs.
-If you have extras cover, your private health insurance might help cover the cost of these classes.
-Check your cover summary or give us a call if you’re unsure.
+If you have extras cover with physiotherapy, and Clinical Pilates is delivered by a registered physiotherapist, your private health insurance might help cover the cost of these classes.
+Check your cover summary or give us a call on 134 190 if you’re unsure.

-You can also check out Medibank’s Free + Active, for fun social events to get your body moving.
-And if you are a Medibank member, visit our Member Offers for great deals such as discounted gym entry, 20% off Michelle Bridges 12WBT and discounts on fitness and sports products.
+You can also check out Medibank’s Live Better activities, for fun social events to get your body moving.
+And if you are a Medibank member, visit our Member Offers for great deals such as discounted gym entry and discounts on fitness and sports products.

 Good nutrition can be an important way to manage osteoarthritis symptoms.
 A great way to control what you’re eating is to plan your own meals and cook for yourself, and Medibank’s Live Better has plenty of delicious healthy recipe ideas for you to try.